SOCIAL SECURITY DISABILITY LAWYERS IN PENNSYLVANIA

 The second part of eligibility requires the individual to have worked and paid taxes.
 Instead of a safety net, SSD should be thought of as a security blanket.
 Money collected from the Social Security tax is meant to be drawn upon by those who have paid into the system.
 When an individual works and pays Social Security taxes, he or she receives “credits.”
 An individual can earn up to four credits per year.
 An individual’s age will determine how many credits he or she needs to be considered eligible.
 For example, in the year 2017, an individual between the ages of 31 and 42 needed to have earned 20 credits to be considered eligible.

 A Philadelphia-area native, Disability Lawyer Gabe Griffith now makes Lancaster County, Pennsylvania, his home at one of the leading social security law firms in Lancaster PA.
 Attorney Griffith represents people with disabilities in need of Social Security, Workers’ Compensation, and/or veterans seeking VA Disability Compensation throughout the mid-Atlantic region from offices in Lancaster County that include service in Harrisburg, Hershey, Middletown, Annville, Mt.
 Gretna, Elizabethtown, Columbia, Lancaster City, Neffsville, Hempfield Township, Manheim Borough, Manor Township, Manheim Township, Gap, Ephrata, Lititz, Leola, Mt.
 Joy, Marietta, Akron, Denver, Millersville, Willow Street, Strasburg, New Holland, Paradise, Refton, Quarryville, Reamstown, West Chester, Coatesville, Exton, King of Prussia, and Malvern.
-RG Injury Law also fights for people with disabilities in the counties of Lebanon, Philadelphia, Chester, York, Dauphin, Berks, and Montgomery.
+RG Injury Law also fights for people with disabilities throughout PA, including for clients in the Lebanon, Philadelphia, Chester, York, Dauphin, Berks, and Montgomery counties.

 Call our Lancaster or Leola – Leacock area Social Security disability benefits attorneys at 717.656.5000